 5. Go nuts with the carbs

-You should have 5 servings of vegetables (1 serving = 1 cup raw or ½ cup cooked greens), including 2 servings of greens, 1 serving of cruciferous and 2 servings of other vegetables.
+You should have 5 servings of vegetables (1 serving = 1 cup raw or ½ cup cooked greens), including 2 servings of greens, 1 serving of cruciferous, and 2 servings of other vegetables.

-6. The good and the bad fats
+6. Choose good fats

 7. Fight inflammation